 - Information about Pain BC resources and programs

 - A referral to another Pain BC program (e.g. Coaching for Health)

-If we can’t help you directly, we’ll try our best to connect you with other resources that can.
-The following are examples of common reasons people with pain call the Pain Support Line:
+If we can’t help you directly, we'll try our best to share community resources with you that could help.

 - Emotional support